reavz7/EatCheap/README.md

 * **Smart Recipe Suggestions**
   - Get meal ideas based on the ingredients you already have.
 * **Custom Filters**
-  - Filter recipes by preferences like vegan, gluten-free, or low-calorie meals.
+  - Filter recipes by preferences like vegan, vegetarian and gluten-free.
 * **Ingredient Tracker**
   - Manage your ingredients efficiently with the built-in panel.
 * **Recipe creator**